 Chris said: “Our experience with Superfast Business Cornwall has been invaluable, they have given us business advice as well as access to knowledge and further opportunities.

 “Dan and Superfast Business Cornwall have helped us with market research and understanding our competitors, as well as helping us to use that information to take our business forward.”

 With the support of the project and due to a direct suggestion from Dan, Broken Abacus crowdfunded to raise money for the platform, which caught the attention of Arts Council England.
 The Council agreed to support the venture, providing 25 per cent of the funding if Lucy and Chris reached 75 per cent of the overall target, which they did.

-Broken Abacus is due to go live in early 2018 using a dot com address to further its reach and appeal to the international market.
+Broken Abacus is due to go live using a dot com address to further its reach and appeal to the international market.